Tamien, San Jose

 Tamien is a neighborhood of central San Jose, California.
-The neighborhood is centered around Tamien Station, one of San Jose's most important transit stations.
+The neighborhood is centered around Tamien station.

 History

 The neighborhood and its station are named after the Tamien people of the Ohlone nation, the indigenous inhabitants of San Jose and the Santa Clara Valley.

 Geography

 Tamien is immediately south of Washington-Guadalupe.
 The Guadalupe Freeway (CA-87) cuts through the neighborhood.

 Since the onset of the California housing crisis, the neighborhood has been earmarked by city and transit authorities for a mixed-used transit-oriented development around Tamien Station.